 It depends upon the carbon deposits which can take place due to any reason like, nature of fuel mixture strength, lubricating oil, etc. The spark plug can be cleaned either by sandpaper or by sandblasting.
 For this purpose, remove it from the cylinder head, clean it, correct the gap, check carefully if any sand particle is sticking on it and then fit it again in the cylinder head properly.

 If the insulator or sealing is broken, the spark plug should be replaced.
 The plug should be given an engine performance test after it is replaced in the cylinder.
 It should be checked carefully that the center electrode end is perfectly flat and not round.
 If it is round, it should be filed flat and the gap adjusted to specification.

 Watch the video below for how to clean Spark Plug?

 A spark plug will fail in its function due to the following reasons:

-Burned electrodes or broken lower insulator caused by overheating.
+- Burned electrodes or broken lower insulators caused by overheating.

-Accumulation of dirt or moisture on the outside of the insulator that short the plug by grounding the high voltage.
+- Accumulation of dirt or moisture on the outside of the insulator that shortens the plug by grounding the high voltage.

 - Cracked or broken insulator sealing.